Want a simple explanation of climate change and how SA is responding to it? Here’s what you need to know.

 - extreme weather events causing property damage, which incur repair costs

-- hotter weather drying up rivers and lakes, impacting food and water availability.
+- hotter weather drying rivers and lakes, impacting food and water availability.

-While we need to manage these risks, there are also opportunities to innovate and create new goods and services that reduce the amount of carbon dioxide that is released into the atmosphere.
+While we need to manage these risks, there are also opportunities to innovate and create new goods and services that reduce the amount of greenhouse gases that are released into the atmosphere.

 What has been done to respond to climate change in South Australia?